Let's rise to the challenge, together.

 In this time of unprecedented change and uncertain futures, the need to creatively adapt is critical.
 That is our challenge, and here at the University of Oregon Division of Global Engagement, we’re ready to rise to it.

-The 2020 Global Leadership Challenge will now be offered as a remote program.
-Crafted just for undergraduate students, the challenge is a #NoPassportNeeded program.
-Students from around the world will come together in an online format to develop professional skills, strengthen their leadership, and focus on the critical and pressing challenges of sustainability.
+Crafted just for undergraduate students, students from around the world will come together in an online format to develop professional skills, strengthen their leadership, and focus on the critical and pressing challenges of sustainability.
 The program structure will include a combination of synchronous activities and sessions (where participants are engaged in real-time together) and asynchronous activities (work which is completed independently).
-In addition to workshops, lectures, and learning activities, the program will guide students in small teams to remotely address a sustainability-related challenge for a community partner based in Eugene, Oregon.
+In addition to workshops, lectures, and learning activities, the program will guide students in small teams to address a sustainability-related challenge for a community partner based in Eugene, Oregon.
 Each of the three community partners will come from a different local sector: for-profit, non-profit, and public.
-Through remote collaboration with their community partner, each team will work together to draft a proposal or action plan for a sustainability goal or challenge that their stakeholders currently face.
+Through collaboration with their community partner, each team will work together to draft a proposal or action plan for a sustainability goal or challenge that their stakeholders currently face.

-This 12-day remote experience will provide students with the opportunity to develop their skills in remote collaboration, complete topic-based skills-building activities and workshops, practice cross-cultural collaboration and leadership and complete a project with a team of peers from around the world—all without leaving home!
+This experience will provide students with the opportunity to develop their skills in collaboration, complete topic-based skills-building activities and workshops, practice cross-cultural collaboration and leadership and complete a project with a team of peers from around the world—all without leaving home!

 The program will be fast-paced, interactive, challenging, and likely different than any student has experience before.
 It will be an opportunity to creatively adapt and to rise to the challenge of now.